 Infrastructure Requirements for Claude Marketing Skills

-Marketing operations teams building Claude skills need infrastructure that handles three things well: data unification, query execution, and governance enforcement.
+Marketing operations teams building Skills need infrastructure that handles three things well: data unification, query execution, and governance enforcement.
 The specific tools matter less than the architecture — you need a pipeline that brings marketing data from 1,000+ sources into a queryable format, applies business rules consistently, and updates fast enough that users get near-real-time answers.

 Data Unification Layer